Ashutoshsrivastava11/NewsFusion-Integrating-Top-News-Sources-in-Real-Time/README.md

 # Overview

-### NewsFusion Pro integrates news from prominent sources such as:
+### NewsFusion integrates news from prominent sources such as:
 The Hindu,
 India Times,
 The New York Times,